Helle Tem Cover

 star_half

 Bark River has a fantastic reputation for making ’semi-custom’ knives and probably offers more options in terms of steel, handle material, and style of knives than any other company.
-Their knives are very well thought out and all hand made to a high standard.
-They also feature convex edges on almost all their knives, a grind that is incredibly strong and functional as well as being difficult to produce to a good standard.
-The fact that their convex edges are so good is a good sign that you are getting something special when you choose a Bark River knife.
+Their knives are well thought out and all handmade to a high standard.
+They also feature convex edges on almost all their knives, an incredibly strong, functional grind, and difficult to produce to a good standard.
+The fact that their convex edges are so good is a sign that you are getting something special when choosing a Bark River knife.

-They do make a dedicated ‘bushcraft’ model but there is just something about their Bravo 1 that I think is better.
-The blade shape appeals to me personally but also from a purely functional point of view offers slightly more belly for skinning and camp kitchen tasks as well as a fine point for wood carving.
+They make a dedicated ‘bushcraft’ model, but I think something about their Bravo 1 is better.
+The blade shape appeals to me personally but also, from a purely functional point of view, offers slightly more belly for skinning and camp kitchen tasks, as well as a fine point for wood carving.

 Honorable Mention: Cold Steel Finn Hawk